Let’s face it, talking about what bothers us isn’t always easy. Especially, if a person is dealing with depression.

 “Humans are still social animals and advertising our problems, especially ones that have historically been misunderstood, runs counter to our biology and social conditioning,” says Dr. Sinyor.

-“We’re programed to project strength to those around us.
+“We’re programmed to project strength to those around us.
 That said, we’ve come a long way.
 Decades ago we had the same issue with cancer.
 People were frightened or embarrassed to talk about it, but now it’s become easier to share that diagnosis.”

 Why reaching out is important